Just What Is Savory?

 Planting Savory

-It is far easier to find young starter plants, as the seeds are slow to germinate.
-We are planting to eat and speed does count.
-Plant in well-drained, soil with plenty of organic matter.
+It is far easier to begin with young starter plants, as the seeds are slow to germinate.
+We are planting herbs to eat and time does count.
+Dig your savory starter plant into well-drained, soil with plenty of organic matter.
 Plant about 12-18″ apart.
-Perennial Savory is a slightly larger plant,.
+Remember that perennial Savory is a slightly larger plant.

 Light, Water, and Feeding

-Savory performs best in full sun and with regular water, as you would any herb.
+Savory performs best in full sun and with regular water, as you would give to any herb.
 Once established, it is drought tolerant.
-This is a smaller and decorative plant; use it in your display garden if that is where you have space.
-Always plant culinary herbs as convenient as possible for the kitchen.
+Savory is a small and decorative plant; use it in your display garden if that is where you have space.
+Also, always plant culinary herbs as convenient as possible for the kitchen.

 Savory should not require fertilizer, add fresh compost around the plants at midseason.